Darksidis/vk_to_telegram/README.md

 ### How it works
 --------

 The program monitors updates in the VK public, and when new posts appear, it pulls out text and multimedia (except for music) using the VK-api method, transfers it to the designated telegram channel.
+Optional: adds links to the telegram channel in VK posts

 ### How it starts
 --------